- Freedom from restricting

 Going through dietetic school showed me that our bodies are incredibly complex.
 We all have different needs and food affects all of our bodies differently.

-One of the biggest takeaways I had from nutrition school was that it’s ultimately about what you’re eating (the source), not about how much (the calories).
-Because if it truly is calories in, calories out, you can replace your nourishing spinach salad (with plenty of healthy fats) with your 100 calorie snack pack or medium soda and french fries.
-Because, hey – it’s either less calories or equal to so you’ll probably even lose weight from it. (no!)
+One of the best takeaways I had was that it’s ultimately about what you’re eating (the source), not about how much (the calories).
+Because if it truly is calories in, calories out, your

 3. My Views Today